dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 You can click on the definition of the error to learn more.
 Note: many of these show up as errors but are not compiler errors like you are used to in Eclipse.
 The browser or node may still run the code fine — however it is recommended that you fix these errors or learn about what the errors mean and disable them only if you disagree with that particular rule stylistically.
 I left the above errors so you could fix them!

-🚀  Now let webpack include es-lint!
-In your `webpack.config.js` file, add `eslint-loader` to modules we will use (the line that says) `use: ['babel-loader']`.
+🚀  Now let webpack include eslint!
+In your `webpack.config.js` file, add `eslint-loader` to the loaders section.
+This will run your code through eslint before compiling it – thus making sure it is all good and giving you warnings and errors otherwise.

-From here on most assignments will come with a `.eslintrc` file as well as a `.babelrc` file.
+From here on your assignments will all use an `.eslintrc` file as well as a `.babelrc` file.
 Adhering to a code style and ES6 will at first seem annoying but you'll find ES6 to be a much more beautiful version of the language and over time will grow to appreciate the linting rules as well.
 This is also pretty much industry standard.

 ## SASS Webpack loader